Coordinated Arts Program (Sessional Lecturers)

 Applicants should submit the following documents:

-• curriculum vitae (detailing postsecondary teaching experience)
+• curriculum vitae (detailing postsecondary teaching experience).

 The committee will consult UBC teaching evaluations and CAP peer-review of teaching reports, if available.

-If you have not previously taught ASTU 100 or ASTU 101 in CAP:
+New applicants: those who have not previously taught ASTU 100 or ASTU 101 in CAP:

 • curriculum vitae (detailing postsecondary teaching experience, including credit value of each course)